'Bomb Cyclone' Whips Through The West As Winter Storms Snarl Thanksgiving Travel

 Farther east, in southern Idaho and elevated areas of Nevada and Utah, the National Weather Service's map is awash in the pink and purple hues of winter storm warnings and advisories.
 And in Colorado, residents have already reported snowfall totals reaching 3 feet in places from Fort Collins to Denver.

 For much of the Midwest and Northeast, the National Weather Service is predicting high winds and heavy snow.
 In the Twin Cities, more than 8 inches have already fallen outside the airport, and the University of Minnesota's local campus canceled classes Wednesday.
-And forecasters expect the storm to reach New England by Wednesday night.
+Forecasters expect the storm to reach New England by Wednesday night.

 For that reason, authorities are warning folks to avoid traveling if possible — though of course, that's not likely to stop many people on the eve of the holiday.
 The trade organization Airlines for America projected nearly 32 million airline passengers to take flights between Nov.
 22 and Dec.
 3 — a 3.7% increase over last year and an all-time record, according to the group's calculations.